Operator-aware shadow importance sampling for accurate fidelity estimation: Discussion

 \section{Discussion}

 We have introduced a framework for DFE based on operator-aware importance sampling.
 By formulating estimator optimization as a linear program over an IOC-POVM, OASIS-GT extends and improves upon existing DFE approaches.
-Furthermore, for structured targets such as the GHZ and W states, the proposed OASIS-ST provides improved fidelity estimation without exponential storage overhead.
+Furthermore, for structured targets such as the GHZ and W states, the proposed OASIS-GHZ and OASIS-W provide improved fidelity estimation without exponential storage overhead.

 A limitation of OASIS-GT is that, like G-DFE, it does not scale to many qubits for Haar-random states because most random states lack the structure necessary for an optimal DFE protocol to be formulated and implemented efficiently.
+Although LPs are polynomial-time solvable in problem size, the exponential growth of the problem dimension makes the overall computation exponential in $n$.
 Nevertheless, OASIS-GT provides a principled foundation for operator-aware importance sampling, and enhancing the scalability of the underlying optimization remains an important challenge.

-While OASIS-ST demonstrates both strong performance and scalability, it still inherits a limitation in that it is currently applicable only to Pauli measurement settings.
+While OASIS-GHZ/W demonstrate both strong performance and scalability, it still inherits a limitation in that it is currently applicable only to Pauli measurement settings.
 Extending the framework to accommodate more general measurement families remains an important direction for future work.

-Additional promising directions include enhancing OASIS-GT through improved surrogate formulations and by considering other IOC-POVMs, and developing OASIS-ST beyond the GHZ and W states.
+Additional promising directions include enhancing OASIS-GT through improved surrogate formulations and by considering other IOC-POVMs, and developing target-specific algorithms beyond the GHZ and W states.